NELP Action Fund

-- Among the few workers and small business owners who managed to apply for DUA and who were found eligible, the Scott Administration got benefits out to just 35 percent—2,434 of the 6,953 eligible applications.
+- Among the few workers and small business owners who managed to apply for DUA and who were found eligible, the Scott Administration got benefits out to just 53 percent—3,744 of the 7,026 eligible applications.

-- That’s the lowest rate for any Florida governor in 30 years after a major hurricane, and the lowest rate for any major disaster in the U.S. except one in the last 30 years.
+- That’s the lowest rate for any Florida governor in 30 years after a major hurricane.

-- Rick Scott’s record of getting DUA benefits out to 35 percent of eligible applicants after Irma was about half the average of other Florida governors like Jeb Bush and Lawton Chiles after major hurricanes going back to Hurricane Andrew in 1992, when fully 90 percent of those eligible received help.
+- Rick Scott’s record of getting DUA benefits out to 53 percent of eligible applicants after Irma compares poorly with the 70% average of other Florida governors like Jeb Bush and Lawton Chiles after major hurricanes going back to Hurricane Andrew in 1992, when fully 90 percent of those eligible received help.